 - Information about the event/project.

-- Confirmation from the event organisers that you/your team are involved in the event/project.
+- Confirmation from the event/project organisers that you/your team are involved in the event/project.

-- Budget - accurate budget which showcases all incoming and outcoming costs.
+- Budget - an accurate budget that showcases all incoming and outgoing costs.

-- Bank account name and number - in the form of either a desposit slip, screenshot of statment or of account.
-Name and account number must be visible and cannot be typed into a document.
+- Bank account name and number - in the form of either a deposit slip, screenshot of a statement, or of account.
+The name and account number must be visible and cannot be typed into a document.